Can't Extend Volume or Extend Volume Not Available in Windows Server 2022? (3 Fixes)

 Reasons Windows Server 2022 Cannot Extend Volume in Disk Management

-Sometimes, when you use an SSD or hard drive, you may encounter the 'Extend Volume' option in the Disk Management tool being unavailable.
+Sometimes, when using an SSD or hard drive, you may encounter the 'Extend Volume' option in Disk Management being unavailable.
 But why is the extend volume option greyed out or unavailable in Windows Server 2022?
 Let’s explore the reasons behind this issue:

 No Unallocated Space, No Right-Side Unallocated Space, No Adjacent Right-Side Unallocated Space